awsteiner/o2scl/doc/o2scl/sphinx/multi_interp.rst

 successive use of :ref:`interp_base <interp_base>` objects, implemented in :ref:`interp2_seq <interp2_seq>` .

-If data is arranged without a grid, then :ref:`interp2_neigh
-<interp2_neigh>` performs nearest-neighbor interpolation.
-At present,
-the only way to compute :ref:`contour <contour>` lines on data which is not defined on a grid is to use this class or one of the multi-dimensional interpolation classes described below the data on a grid and then use :ref:`contour <contour>` afterwards.
+If data is arranged without a grid, then you can either use one of the multi-dimensional interpolation classes described below or :ref:`interp2_neigh <interp2_neigh>`, which performs nearest-neighbor interpolation.
+At present, :ref:`contour <contour>` lines can only be computed with data which is defined on a grid.

-..
-  7/10/19: I removed the reference to interp2_planar because it's unstable and I don't recommend using it.

 Multi-dimensional interpolation
 -------------------------------

+There are three classes for multi-dimensional interpolation of data (where the independent variables may or may not be defined on a grid).
+Multidimensional-dimensional kriging (Gaussian process interpolation) is performed by :ref:`interpm_krige_optim <interpm_krige_optim>` .
+Eigen and Armadillo specifications are also available (see :ref:`Interpolation specializations`).
+A C++ interface for interpolation in Python using several different methods including Gaussian processes or neural networks from O₂sclpy is provided in :ref:`interpm_python <interpm_python>` when Python support is enabled.
+Finally, inverse distance weighted interpolation is performed by :ref:`interpm_idw <interpm_idw>`.
+These interpolation classes are all built upon :ref:`interpm_base <interpm_base>`.

-Multi-dimensional interpolation for table defined on a grid is possible with :ref:`tensor_grid <tensor_grid>`.
+Multi-dimensional interpolation for data defined on a grid is possible with :ref:`tensor_grid <tensor_grid>`.
 See the documentation for :cpp:func:`o2scl::tensor_grid::interpolate()`, :cpp:func:`o2scl::tensor_grid::interp_linear()` and